lofedev/MCHelper/README.md

 # MCHelper

-simple as fuck\n
+simple as fuck<br>
-upload to glitch, wow your files are here yay xd\n make an uptimerobot monitor for your glitch project domain, such as **https://lofe-mchelper.glitch.me/**
+upload to glitch, wow your files are here yay xd<br>
+make an uptimerobot monitor for your glitch project domain, such as **https://lofe-mchelper.glitch.me/**